 Annual Inventory Investment Report for Period Ending December 31, 2014

 (18) The vice president/chief financial officer and comptroller presented this report as of December 31, 2014.
 A copy has been filed with the secretary of the Board.
-This report was received for record.

 Change Orders Report to the Board of Trustees